panda3d/panda3d-docs/programming/texturing/automatic-texture-coordinates.rst

    directly; let the :ref:`SpriteParticleRenderer <particle-renderers>` do it for you.

-TexGenAttrib.MLightVector
-   Generates special (u, v, w) texture coordinates that represent the vector from each vertex to a particular Light in the scene graph, in each vertex’s tangent space.
-This mode requires that each vertex have a *tangent* and a *binormal* computed for it ahead of time; you also must specify the NodePath that represents the direction of the light.
-Normally, you wouldn’t set this mode directly either; use NodePath.setNormalMap(), or implement normal maps using programmable shaders.
-This is now deprecated and may be removed soon.

 Note that several of the above options generate 3-D texture coordinates: (u, v,
 w) instead of just (u, v).
 The third coordinate may be important if you have a 3-D texture or a cube map (described later), but if you just have an ordinary